risingwavelabs/rfcs/rfcs/0051-emit-on-close-stream-executor.md

 impl SortBufferCache{
   /// consume the next row ordered by the first column which is complete.
   /// return None if there is no remaining complete row.
-  /// fill cache from the state table when cache miss.
+  /// fill cache from the stateTable when cache miss.
   /// will consume the row in memory. fn next(&mut self, table: &StateTable) -> Option<Row>;

+  /// get the minimum sort key in rows which is complete.
+  /// return None if there is no remaining complete row.
+  /// fill cache from the stateTable when cache miss.
+  /// will not consume the row in memory. fn peek_sort_key(&self, table: &StateTable) -> Option<ScalarImpl>;

   /// use the first column's watermark to refresh the SortBuffer
   /// can trigger more rows complete which can be returned by `self.next`